fboldewin/COM-Code-Helper/README.md

 # COM-Code-Helper
-Two IDAPython Scripts helping you to reconstruct Microsoft COM (Component Object Model) Code Especially malware reversers will find this useful, as COM Code is still regularly found in malware.
+Two IDAPython Scripts help you to reconstruct Microsoft COM (Component Object Model) Code Especially malware reversers will find this useful, as COM Code is still regularly found in malware.

 # ClassAndInterfaceToNames.py